-First was the 25% cut Homejoy took from the cleaning fees.
+First, the 25% cut Homejoy took from the cleaning fees.
 In order to retain good workers they would have to give up some of that margin or increase fees.
 Giving up margin made their business model unfeasible and unattractive to investors.
 Increasing fees meant charging above market rates for below market quality of work.

-Second was the customer acquisition model based on discounting via sites like Groupon.
+Secondly, the customer acquisition model based on discounting via sites like Groupon.
 While using discounts helped attract customers initially, only 15% or less ever engaged in repeat business.
 Homejoy was never able to provide their cleaners with enough work to make a living wage.